 Maui functions by manipulating five primary, elementary objects.
 These are jobs, nodes, reservations, QOS structures, and policies.
 In addition to these, multiple minor elementary objects and composite objects are also utilized.
 These objects are also defined in the scheduling dictionary.

 Job information is provided to the Maui scheduler from a resource manager such as Loadleveler, PBS, Wiki, or LSF.
 Job attributes include ownership of the job, job state, amount and type of resources required by the job, and a wallclock limit, indicating how long the resources are required.
 A job consists of one or more requirements each of which requests a number of resources of a given type.
 For example, a job may consist of two requirements, the first asking for '1 IBM SP node with at least 512 MB of RAM' and the second asking for '24 IBM SP nodes with at least 128 MB of RAM'.
 Each requirements consists of one or more tasks where a task is defined as the minimal independent unit of resources.
 By default, each task is equivalent to one processor.
 In SMP environments, however, users may wish to tie one or more processors together with a certain amount of memory and/or other resources.

 126.96.36.199.1 Requirement (or Req)

 A job requirement (or req) consists of a request for a single type of resources.
 Each requirement consists of the following components:

 - Task Definition

-A specification of the elementary resources which
+A specification of the elementary resources which compose an individual task.

 - Resource Constraints

 A specification of conditions which must be met in order for resource matching to occur.
 Only resources from nodes which meet all resource constraints may be allocated to the job req.

 - Task Count